xkwangcn/MCCL/README.md

 - scikit-learn == 1.3.2
 - xgboost == 2.0.3

-Please create and activate the following conda envrionment.
+Please create and activate the following conda environment.
 To reproduce our results, please kindly create and use this environment.

 ```python
 # It may take several minutes for conda to solve the environment